What does Astanga mean?

 Is yoga a religion?

 People come to yoga from all different backgrounds.
 Yoga does foster a sense of connectedness with something greater than oneself in a way that is compatible with different beliefs, traditions and philosophies.
 It is not bound to any religion, nor does it ask us to believe in anything.
-It is a well-tested practical tool for those who want to genuinely know themselves better and live a fuller, more conscious life.
+It is a well-tested practical tool for those who want to genuinely know themselves better, live a fuller and more conscious life, and are willing to cultivate the courage to change and grow.

 Is Astanga enough to make me fit?